-- A nurse will take you to the Radiology suite.
-This nurse will be with you for the entire procedure. - If you need an interpreter, they will be in the room or will be able to talk with you and hear you through an intercom. - You will lie flat on your back on an X-ray table. - We will place wires on your body to monitor your heart rate.
+- The nurse will take you to the Radiology suite.
+This nurse will be with you for the entire procedure. - If you need an interpreter, they will be in the room or will be able to talk with you and hear you through an intercom.

-- We will place a cuff around your arm.
+- You will lie flat on your back on an X-ray table. - Wires will be placed on your body to help us monitor your heart rate. - You will have a cuff around your arm.
 It will inflate from time to time to check your blood pressure. - Prongs in your nose will give you oxygen.
 A probe on one of your fingers will show us how well you are breathing the oxygen. - A radiology technologist will clean your skin with a special soap.
 We will then put special drapes over you to keep the area very clean. - We will apply a local anesthetic (numbing medicine) to the skin on your neck.
 You will feel a sting for about 5 to 10 seconds.
 Then the area will be numb and you will not feel any sharp pain. - The catheter will be inserted into your jugular vein and guided to your liver veins.
-If you are receiving contrast, it will be injected through the catheter and into your blood vessel. - When the catheter is in the correct place, the special device is threaded into the catheter and the liver samples will be taken.
+Contrast is then injected through the catheter and into your blood vessel.
+Contrast helps images show more clearly on the X-rays. - When the catheter is in the correct place, the special device is threaded into the catheter and the liver samples will be taken.
 You might feel pressure in your neck and in your liver. - After the tissue samples are taken, the catheter is removed.
 We will apply pressure to your neck for several minutes to prevent bleeding.